lumberjack1970/EasyWeightforNX/README.md

 bodyTranslucency As Double = 0 ' Set the solid body transparency to 0
 ```

-2. Customize Your Ribbon with Buttons as [described earlier](#how-to-use)
+3. Customize Your Ribbon with Buttons as [described earlier](#how-to-use)
 Create custom icons using the colors you’ve chosen for better visual recognition.

-* **NX_Material_12mm Plywood.vb**
+### NX_Material_12mm Plywood.vb

   How to use:

 1. Create a New Material Library
 Search the internet for "How to Create a New UG NX Material Library".
-Familiarize yourself with the following:
+Familiarize yourself with the following and create your own library as you like:
    - Copy, create and modify materials with the "Assign Materials" function.
    - Export materials to a library and save it as an *.xml file.